-So I’m here to highlight some of the best UK-based travel blogs for you to plan your trip by.
+So, I’m here to highlight some of the best UK travel blogs for you to plan your trip by.
 Let’s look at the best travel blogs, UK style.

 – Christmas party with Emily Luxton, WanderlustChloe, Adventurous World and Hand Luggage Only

-There are a few other lists out there, featuring the best UK travel influencers, but I’ve met each and every one of these British travel bloggers personally.
-I can totally vouch for their skills, their personalities and their outlook.
-AND their dedication.
+There are a few other lists out there, featuring the best UK travel influencers, but I’ve met almost each and every one of these British travel bloggers personally.
+I can totally vouch for their skills, their personalities and their outlook, AND their dedication.

 This article will introduce you to some of the top UK travel blogs.
 Whether you’re looking for UK travel bloggers to follow, work with or keep an eye on – these are the best.

 The ‘quote’ is taken from the said UK travel bloggers’ Twitter profile and you can click through for more details on their social spaces.

 *All the top UK travel bloggers are based in the UK, not necessarily from here.*

 So, in no particular order of best UK travel blogs, here goes…

 Read on for the best UK travel blogs in the WORLD.
 Some of these UK travel bloggers would call themselves ‘influencers’, others, ‘writers’, but I like to say ‘UK travel content creators’.